jkahne/jkahne.github.io/_posts/2020-09-08-how-i-like-to-work.md

-—
+---
-title: “How I Like to Work”
+title: "How I Like to Work"
 published: false
 date: 2020-09-08
 author: Jeremy
-img: “/assets/img/hatching.jpeg”
+img: "/assets/img/hatching.jpeg"
-—
+---
 Someone has an idea for a product.
 Whole team ( 2 devs and a designer ) speak with them, and any other stakeholders.
     Introductions